Zaneham/Conway/README.md

 **Not Yet Implemented** (and we're fine with that, thanks for asking):
 - **A Extension** - Atomics.
 For when you absolutely must lock that mutex.
-- **F Extension** - Single-precision floats.
-Decimals are just integers with ambition.
-- **D Extension** - Double-precision floats.
-Twice the precision, twice the regret.

 ## Supported Instructions